Football Game Day

 CLEAR BAG POLICY

-– Medically necessary items must be screened at designated locations at Gate 2 and Gate 4.
+– Medically necessary items must be screened at gates.
 Medical exception bags will be tagged once cleared by security.
 Diaper bags are not considered a medically necessary item.
 All diaper bag supplies should be carried in a clear bag.

 – Approved clear bags may be purchased at the Vanderbilt Bookstore (2525 West End Avenue).